TrustAI/DeepConcolic/README.md

                         only one filter to choose from for now; the plural is used for future-proofing) --norm {linf,l0}      the norm metric
-  --lb-hard FLOAT       hard lower bound for the distance between original and
+  --norm-factor FLOAT   norm distance upper threshold above which generated
-                        generated inputs (concolic engine only---default is
+                        inputs are rejected by the oracle (default is 1/4) --lb-hard FLOAT       hard lower bound for the distance between original and generated inputs (concolic engine only---default is
                         1/255 for image datasets, 1/100 otherwise)